Chris Carra

 My 200kg deadlift in March 2022

-In 2021, spanning into the early part of this year, my training focus was almost exclusively on deadlifting the aforementioned 200kg.
+In 2021, spanning into the early part of 2022, my training focus was almost exclusively on deadlifting the aforementioned 200kg.
 I had set this goal almost a year prior and slowly built the strength required to achieve it.

 (You can check out the video of the deadlift below).

-I am currently following a new program, recommended to me by somebody in the gym.
-He told me, “It sounds a bit naff, but it’s called ‘Built Like a Badass!'”.
+I am currently following a new program, recommended to me by a guy in the gym.
+He told me, “It sounds a bit naff, but it’s called ‘Built Like A Badass!'”.

 It did indeed sound a bit naff.